 Photograph taken by Alwyn Ladell courtesy of flikr

 After the declaration of war in the summer of 1914, Winchester Training College was requisitioned for war use.
 Those students who had completed their first year were sent to Bede College in Durham to continue their training.
-We cannot say for certain if Frederick went to Durham, or if he was mobilised, along with many others, at the training camp on Salisbury Plain that the College Battalion had been a part of.
+Frederick however did not join his fellow students in Durham: he was mobilised on 5th August 1914, along with many others, at the training camp on Salisbury Plain that the College Battalion had been a part of.
 The documentary evidence that we have tells us that Frederick entered a theatre of war, in his case Mesopotamia, on 13th October 1915.
-The War Gratuity that was paid to his family at the end of the war would suggest that he was embodied in March 1916.
-Perhaps Frederick began his second year at Durham but decided before the end of the year that he would return to Winchester and to the Hampshire Regiment.
-Link to Teaching and Training feature.

 A Long Way from Home

 While he was at College Frederick would have been enlisted in the Hampshire Regiment Territorial Force.
 It may well have been the reason he remained with the 1/4th (T.F.)
 Battalion of the Hampshire Regiment.
 With the Hampshires, and others who trained at WTC, Frederick was sent to Mesopotamia.
 His Regiment formed part of the 30th Infantry Brigade under Major-General Sir C. Mellis, along with elements of the Queen’s Own Royal West Kent Regiment,24th Punjabis, 76th Punjabis, 67th Punjabis and 2nd/7th Gurkha Rifles.
 After landing at Basra the army advanced towards Baghdad, capturing Nasiriya and Kut-al-Amara on the way.
 Supplies were stockpiled at Kut prior to an anticipated advance towards Baghad.
 Frederick would have joined the Expeditionary Force at around this time, sent as a reinforcement from India.